 - Allow the wings to cool for 10 minutes, then toss them in the mixing bowl with the homemade BBQ Sauce.

-- Dry the Wings: Pat dry the wings to achieve a nice, crispy coating.
+- Pat the wings dry with paper towels to create a nice, crispy coating.